5 Reasons You Should Use Kubernetes

 In the old monolithic architecture, scaling was exceedingly difficult.
 Once an application was written, frequently the only option was to run larger VMs in order to handle additional traffic.
 Simply put, the answer to higher traffic volumes was to ‘throw hardware at it’ (below).

 Kubernetes assumes applications will need to scale.
 If more than one copy of an application component is needed, Kubernetes can automatically create it.
-By using the Horizontal Pod Autoscaler, the applications can be scaled to meet traffic volume demands based on CPU utilization.
+By using the Horizontal Pod Autoscaler, the applications can be scaled to meet traffic volume demands based on CPU utilisation.

 A big benefit: The application does not have to have any awareness of the number or location of the application instances.
 Kubernetes takes care of generating as many copies as needed to meet those demands.
 In addition, there are also rules governing the location of each application instance to avoid bunching instances on a single node (and therefore a single point of failure).